-15.4.15 On balance, this policy scores Green.
+This policy scores Green.
 As a central policy impacting on most forms of development, this policy has the potential to make a significant contribution to the achievement of a wide range of objectives.
 This includes not only the promotion of sustainable transport but economic development, health and wellbeing and social inclusion.